-Finding grass fed beef should be straightforward.
-It's best for everyone when cows eat grass and nothing else.
+The best place to buy 100% grass fed beef is from a small farm that raises animals the right way.
 Ideally, everyone would have a wide variety of local, excellent farms from which to choose.
 While there are more farms in more places than you might think, they are not always easy to find.
-The goal of this post is to tell you where to look and what questions to ask.
-Just as importantly, I'll tell you what to avoid.
+The goal of this page is to tell you where to look and how to know if the farm you find is legit.

 Questions to Ask

 Once you've found a farm, here are some good questions to ask:

 1.)
 If you're looking for local grass fed beef, an obvious place to start is whether the farm truly only feeds grass.
 But a great follow up - something the farmer should be pretty jazzed to talk about - is the grazing program.
 A good, grass centered farm manages pasture by moving animals regularly.
 During the growing season it's best if they move at least once a day, and the herd shouldn't be in one place for longer than three days in any normal circumstance.